"I really appreciate your support and constant clarifications on everything." ~an NMI student

 Can I legally practice or become licensed in any US state if I finish this program?

-Over twenty-eight states currently regulate direct-entry midwifery.
-Almost all of these states license or certify midwives by using either the NARM CPM credential or the NARM CPM Written Examination.
-While graduation from our program and passing the NARM CPM exam leads to a national credential, application for additional state licensure is required in many states.
+Over thirty states currently regulate direct-entry midwifery.
+Almost all of these states license or certify midwives by using either the CPM credential or the NARM Written Examination.
+While graduation from our program and passing the NARM exam leads to a national credential, application for additional state licensure is required in many states.
 State licensing or certification applications are made separately from application to NMI or to NARM, with regulations specific to each state.
 Visit Certification and Licensure for more information.

 How much does NMI’s program cost?

-Heart & Hands and Study Group Course Work fees, administrative fees and preceptor fees total $19,400.
+Heart & Hands and Study Group Course Work fees, and administrative fees total $19, 400.
 The cost of housing, books, materials and equipment are not included.
-Application to NMI is $30.
+Application to NMI is $75.
 For more information, visit our Tuition and Fees page.

 Do I need a computer to successfully complete NMI’s program?

-NMI students need access to a computer and email, with the ability to send and receive email attachments.
-Course work may be completed on a PC or Mac computer using these applications: Word, OpenOffice, Pages, Acrobat for pdf.
+NMI students need access to a computer, with the ability to send and receive email attachments.
+Course work may be completed on a computer or tablet using these applications: Word, Googledocs, Pages, or Text Edit.

 Does the program find me a preceptor?

 How long does it take to complete the program?

-Do I have to live in the San Francisco Bay Area in order to participate?
+Do I have to live in California in order to participate?

-No. Although NMI was founded as Midwifery Institute of California, it is now a correspondence program.
-Students may participate from a large number of U.S. States by utilizing our modular format for course work, and by making the necessary agreements with an approved preceptor.
+Although NMI was founded as Midwifery Institute of California, it is now a national correspondence program.
+Students may participate from a large number of U.S. States, please check the current list and contact us if you have any questions.

 If you're new to midwifery, the acronyms can get confusing.
 See our glossary of terms.